vulkano-rs/vulkano-www/content/guide-initialization.md

 necessarily the best device.
 In a real program you probably want to leave the choice to the user.

 Keep in mind that the list of physical devices can be empty.
-This happens if Vulkan is installed on the system, but none of the physical devices are capable of supporting Vulkan.
-In a real-world application you are encouraged to handle this situation properly.
+This happens if Vulkan is installed on the system, but none of the physical devices of the machine are capable of supporting Vulkan.
+In a real-world application you are encouraged to handle this situation properly as well.